markjprice/cs12dotnet8/docs/errata/errata.md

 # Page 58 - Showing the compiler version

-In Step 3, the code should have been styled as `Code` (monospace black-on-white text) instead of `Command Line` (monospace white-on-black).
+In Step 3, the code should have been styled as `Code` (monospace black-on-light-gray text) instead of `Command Line` (monospace white-on-black).